 "Hearing these stories of rehabilitation and recognizing that someone exiting prison or coming out of addiction or coming off the streets out of homelessness doesn't have to be a scary person.
 And is probably, in fact, inherently not a scary person.
 They're a person who needs help."

 "That person is no more dangerous than anybody else in your building.
 I guarantee it.
 People are people," Amy explained.
 "Give your people the benefit of the doubt.
 If you trust them and you believe in them, they will believe in themselves and trust themselves.
 And then it becomes a shared trust."

 Pallet has been able to avoid the revolving door of staff and the expense that comes with it.

 "We have very low turnover rates compared to most businesses because our people are very loyal.
 They're doing purposeful, mission-driven work that they care about, so they're more likely to stay here."

 Why should I hire a nontraditional workforce?

-"One of the best things you can do to contribute to our community is help the people who are the most marginalized to have the least amount of opportunity.
-And that might not seem like an obvious thing.
+"One of the best things you can do to contribute to our community is help the people who are the most marginalized and who have the least amount of opportunity.
+That might not seem like an obvious thing.
 But the more you help the people at the bottom, the more you're helping everybody.
 Because everybody is responsible for that person at the bottom, whether they're aware of it or not, and it's not just economics, either.
 Human beings are not inclined to ignore one another's suffering, and whether we outwardly ignore it or not, it's there."

 For more on Pallet’s workforce and the construction of our shelter villages, check out this podcast interview transcription with Amy.